Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - List your transferable skills

-- Incorporate any applicable software, language or skills
+- Incorporate any applicable software, language or proficiency

 Volunteer/Internship experience:

-- Give examples of any experience you’ve gained through volunteering or internships
+- List any relevant experience you have gained through volunteering or through internships

-- Highlight any accomplishments or responsibilities that you were able to fulfill in these roles.
+- Note any achievements or responsibilities you held in these roles.

 References: